taythebot/fastify-template/README.md

 This plugin initializes Sequelize and loads in your models.
 The models are loaded from the `models` folder.

 #### Accessing Sequelize
-Sequelize available to the application via `sequelize`.
+Sequelize is available to the application via `sequelize`.
 Native sequelize functions such as `transaction` can be access via `sequelize.sequelize.<method>`.

 #### Syncing Models